seperman/deepdiff/docs/index.rst

 Changelog
 =========

 - v4-0-0: Ending Python 2 support, Adding more functionalities and documentation for DeepHash.
 Switching to Pytest for testing.
 Switching to Murmur3 128bit for hashing.
+Fixing classes which inherit from classes with slots didn't have all of their slots compared.
 - v3-5-0: Exclude regex path
 - v3-3-0: Searching for objects and class attributes
 - v3-2-2: Adding help(deepdiff)